Need help with your letter of continued interest or future college applications? Check out our College Application Boot Camp.

-- There are no errors in spelling or grammar, the writing flows well, and both applicants include both new accomplishments and specific reasons for her interest in the school.
+- There are no errors in spelling or grammar, the writing flows well, and both applicants include both new accomplishments and specific reasons for their interest in the schools.

 In the middle paragraphs, the applicants each detail a new honor.
-We can assume that the universities already aware of the applicant’s service projects related to English/Literature (since she does not further explain them) and mental health, but these awards and certificates indicate a new level of prestige.
+For applicant 1, we can assume that the university is already aware of her service projects related to English/Literature (since she does not further explain them) and mental health, but these awards and certificates indicate a new level of prestige.

 Additionally, Applicant 1 explains what this award signifies about her (she’s passionate and committed to English and service).